Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: Abstract

 \section{Abstract}

-Visualization Recommendation Systems (VRS) are a novel and challenging field of study, whose aim is to automatically generate insightful visualizations from data, to support non-expert users in the process of information discovery.
-Despite its enormous application potential in the era of big data, progress in this area of research is being held back by several obstacles among which are the absence of standardized datasets to train recommendation algorithms, and the difficulty in defining quantitative criteria to assess the effectiveness of the generated plots.
-In this paper, we aim not only to summarize the state-of-the-art of VRS, but also to outline promising future research directions.
+Visualization Recommendation Systems (VRSs) are a novel and challenging field of study aiming to help generate insightful visualizations from data and support non-expert users in information discovery.
+Among the many contributions proposed in this area, some systems embrace the ambitious objective of imitating human analysts to identify relevant relationships in data and make appropriate design choices to represent these relationships with insightful charts.
+We denote these systems as ``agnostic'' VRSs since they do not rely on human-provided constraints and rules but try to learn the task autonomously.
+Despite the high application potential of agnostic VRSs, their progress is hindered by several obstacles, including the absence of standardized datasets to train recommendation algorithms, the difficulty of learning design rules, and defining quantitative criteria for evaluating the perceptual effectiveness of generated plots.
+This paper summarizes the literature on agnostic VRSs and outlines promising future research directions.